ewen-lbh/anime.css/examples/README.md

 ![](./logo-spinner.gif "The result")

-_Note: the abrupt ending is not an anime.css bug, it's just me stopping the recording mid-animation_
+_Note: the abrupt ending is not an Nîmes bug, it's just me stopping the recording mid-animation_

 Files: